 Scientists know which sections of the Autosomal DNA have changed or mutated most often over the years and so the Autosomal DNA Test uses these most changed or mutated DNA sections on the 22 autosome chromosomes.

-Today the major Autosomal DNA testing companies evaluate a person's DNA at approximately 700,000 to 800,000 different locations and they determine what nucleotide or base pair is at each location.
+Today the major Autosomal DNA testing companies evaluate a person's DNA at approximately 700,000 to 800,000 different locations and they determine which nitrogenous base is at each location.

-The 4 nucleotides or base pairs are adenine (A), thymine (T), guanine (G) and cytosine (C).
-For more information about these nucleotides see our discussion Use DNA Testing to Determine Your Ancestry.
+The 4 nitrogenous bases are adenine (A), cytosine (C), guanine (G) and thymine (T).
+For more information about these nitrogenous bases see our discussion Use DNA Testing to Determine Your Ancestry.

-The results of the DNA testing at the different locations are usually reported as A, T, G or C to represent each of the 4 nucleotides or base pairs.
-Then these detected base pair results can be used for DNA comparisons.
+The results of the DNA testing at the different locations are usually reported as A, C, G or T to represent each of the 4 nitrogenous bases.
+Then these detected results can be used for DNA comparisons.